-Founded in 1993 by actor Andrew Shue (best known for playing Billy on the hit TV show ‘Melrose Place’), Do Something’s mission is to encourage the importance of community activism among youth, and to make it as popular as athletics and leisure activities.
+Founded in 1993 by actor Andrew Shue (best known as Billy on the hit TV show ‘Melrose Place’), Do Something’s mission is to encourage the importance of community activism among youth and make it as popular as athletics and leisure activities.

 What does your role as CEO encompass at Do Something?